What Are Symbols?

 What Are Dynamic Symbols?

-With Dynamic Symbols, symbols can share a master shape but different instances of the symbol can have dynamically modified appearances.
-If the master shape is modified, symbol instances receive the new modification, but maintain their own modifications as well.
+With Dynamic Symbols, symbols can share a parent shape but different instances of the symbol can have dynamically modified appearances.
+If the parent shape is modified, symbol instances receive the new modification, but maintain their own modifications as well.
 Adobe

 You an select parts of a symbol instance with the Direct Selection tool.